 “We depend greatly on the history of the church and the past.
 We don’t believe we are beginning new and fresh every day.
 We are drawing on that past.
 We are standing on the shoulders of those men who have gone before us.” – C. N. Willborn

-What we believe the Bible teaches is summarized in creeds, confessions, and catechisms (for a defense of creeds see this book).
-We believe the best expressions of what the Bible teaches are found in the Westminster Confession of Faith and Catechisms.
+What we believe the Bible teaches is summarized in certain creeds, confessions, and catechisms (for a defense of creeds see this book).
+We believe the best expressions of what the Bible teaches is found in the Westminster Confession of Faith and Catechisms.

 If you clicked to enter this page, our guess is that you are looking for a summary statement of what we believe (our theology & practice).
 That summary is found in the documents linked above.

 The leaders (“Elder”) of Knox must subscribe to these secondary standards.
 Therefore, you know where our church stands on theology and practice.